phandox/blog/jekyll-blog/_posts/2018-06-07-behind-the-scenes-of-blog-part1.md

 ### Automation ready

 I am a big fan of [Ansible](https://www.ansible.com).
 As a network engineer I've always looked at Linux guys how they can keep the state of machine using Puppet agents on servers and just by changing configuration on master node, everything obeyed the master.
 Then I've looked at my Cisco switch with IOS and sigh that there is no way I would get the agent there.
 But then Ansible and it's agent-less approach came and finally I could try out some automation on good old switches, routers.
-It's not perfect, but still better than nothing.
+It's not perfect, but with every new version, networking support gets better and better.
 My exposure to Ansible was then the choice of configuration management I would use on this blog.

 ### Dev / Test / Production environments